 Liaisons

-The IQOE SC recognizes that several organizations and programs, mainly global and regional, also could contribute significantly to the success of the IQOE.
-Accordingly, the SC has begun to identify potential Liaisons.
-The SC would welcome representatives of all national IQOE committees as Liaisons.
-Liaisons representing other kinds of national organizations or agencies, research institutions or agencies, and regional and global organizations and programs will be considered on a case-by-case basis.
-A representative of the institution hosting the IQOE International Program Office (IPO) would be an IQOE Liaison.
+The IQOE Science Committee (SC) recognized that several organizations and programs, mainly global and regional, also could contribute significantly to the success of the IQOE.
+Accordingly, the SC identified potential Liaisons.
+Liaisons representing other kinds of national organizations or agencies, research institutions or agencies, and regional and global organizations and programs were considered on a case-by-case basis.

 Benefits of Liaison Relationships

-Both IQOE and the organizations represented by liaisons would benefit from the relationship in terms of information flow between the organizations and potential for cooperative activities of mutual interest and avoidance of duplicative activities.
-IQOE Liaisons would be kept informed about program evolution, invited to attend IQOE SC and working group meetings (at their organization’s expense), and consulted on the conduct of various IQOE activities.
+Both IQOE and the organizations represented by liaisons benefited from the relationship in terms of information flow between the organizations and potential for cooperative activities of mutual interest and avoidance of duplicative activities.
+IQOE Liaisons were kept informed about program evolution, invited to attend IQOE SC and working group meetings (at their organization’s expense), and consulted on the conduct of various IQOE activities.
 Liaisons can be involved by email, in conference calls, and by attending in-person meetings.

 Responsibilities of Liaisons

-The primarily responsibility of liaisons is to serve as a linkage between IQOE and their organizations/projects, reporting in both directions and highlighting areas of potential cooperation.
+The primarily responsibility of liaisons was to serve as a linkage between IQOE and their organizations/projects, reporting in both directions and highlighting areas of potential cooperation.

 Limits of Liaison Relationships

-IQOE Liaisons would not be ex-officio members of the IQOE SC, so would not be consulted on every decision, or receive every communication sent to SC members, etc. They would not participate in Executive Sessions or be eligible to vote if voting is ever used.
-Their liaison position would depend on their continuing position with a relevant organization or program that is actively engaged in activities of common interest to the IQOE.
+IQOE Liaisons were not ex-officio members of the IQOE SC, so were not consulted on every decision, or receive every communication sent to SC members, etc. They did not participate in Executive Sessions and were not eligible to vote.
+Their liaison position depended on their continuing position with a relevant organization or program that is actively engaged in activities of common interest to the IQOE.

 Current Liaisons